Hanauma Bay History

 Honolulu, Hawaii

-When driving out from Waikiki take H1 Freeway until it becomes Kalanianaole Highway then continue for approximately 10 miles.
+From Waikiki take H1 Freeway until it becomes Kalanianaole Highway then continue for approximately 10 miles.

 The entrance to Hanauma Bay is located on the right at the top of the hill just past the city of Hawaii Kai.